ksoichiro/gradle-console-reporter/README.md

         // Default is true.
         enabled true

-        // Set this property to false if you want to see console report always. onlyWhenCoverageTaskExecuted true
+        // Set this property to true if you want to see console report only when coverage is executed.
+        // Default is false.
+        onlyWhenCoverageTaskExecuted false

         // Set this property to false if you want to see console report
         // just after each project's istanbul task.